USFWS/secas/our-goal.md

 ## Basis for goal numbers

 The long-term goal is intended to be both ambitious and achievable.
-It is based on a synthesis of 14 assessments covering the Southeast (e.g., Breeding Bird Survey, National Coastal Condition Assessments, America's Longleaf Range-wide Accomplishment Reports, etc.).
+It is based on a synthesis of 13 assessments covering the Southeast (e.g., eBird, National Coastal Condition Assessments, America's Longleaf Range-wide Accomplishment Reports, etc.).
 The near-term goals identify minimum progress needed to stay on track with meeting the long-term goal.